Cymi-eng/SimiFinTech-Solutions/README.md

 # SimiFinTech-Solutions #

-**overview**
+SimiFinTech-Solutions is a full stack digital platform designed to offer online services by providing professional and simple easy to use tools like student navigation panels compatible to everyone.

-SimiFinTech-Solutions is a full stack digital platform designed to offer online services by providing professional and simple easy to use tools.
+## project overview

-The system breaks the common used methods of physical presentation in cybers and it controls the modern space of cyber services all in one place giving people a work from anywhere solution.
+This repository breaks the common used methods of physical presentation in cybers and it controls the modern space of cyber services all in one place giving people a work from anywhere solution.

 # Features #